wilsonmar/Salesforce/README.md

 Smart Primary Keys and Polymorphic Foreign Keys.
 Creative de-normalization and pivoting.

-When you delete a custom object, Salesforce does not add it to the Recycle Bin.
-Instead, deleted objects appear in the Deleted Objects list for 15 days.
-During this time, the object and its data are soft deleted, meaning you can restore or permanently erase (hard delete) the object and its data.
-After 15 days, the object and its data are automatically hard deleted.
+OWD (Organization-Wide Defaults) ???

+When a customer object is deleted, Salesforce does not immediately add it to the Recycle Bin.
+Instead, deleted objects appear in the <strong>Deleted Objects list for 15 days</strong>
+until it is automatically hard deleted.
+During an object's "soft deleted" time, it can be restored or permanently erased (hard deleted).

-Soft-deleted custom objects and their data count against your organization’s limits; hard-deleted items do not.
+Soft-deleted custom objects and their data still count against your organization’s limits; hard-deleted items do not.

 See them in the Schema Browser.

 ## <a name="Search"> Search</a>
 Using Apache SOLR.